acl-org/ACLPUB/docs/final-version.md

 - Ensure that your paper conforms to the provided styles, font and page size.
 - Include the authors' names and affiliations under the title.
 - De-anonymize references to your own work in the body of the paper.
-- Where appropriate, add acknowledgments for colleagues, reviewers, and grants.
+- If appropriate, add an Acknowledgments section for colleagues, reviewers, and grants.
   Do not number the Acknowledgments section.
-  Please note that the acknowledgment section should fit within the allowed page limits and be in the same font as the rest of the paper.
 - Ensure that all tables, graphs, and figures are readable at standard resolutions.
 - If you have supplemental material (including written material, data, and/or code) ensure that all the components are put at the right place
  (see the [Appendices and supplemental material](#where-do-appendices-and-supplemental-material-go) section below for more details).